Reeds-github/Hero-Mode/README.md

 comes with a harder difficulty, badges, and twist!

 Note: This mod is intended for "pro players" but can also be played by "casual players" too!
 So, with that being said.
 You don't need to superguard to win.
+But I am intending to make an "easier" Hero Mode regardless.

 <h3><b>Credits</b></h2>